Stephen-Roach/Stephen-Roach/README.md

 that I feel right at home!

 ### A little about me!
-I am Full-Stack Engineer who will be graduating from DigitalCrafts Full Stack Development Bootcamp in January!
+I am Full-Stack Engineer who graduated from DigitalCrafts Full Stack Development Bootcamp!

 I am passionate about the web and all things technology.
 Creative Software Engineer with the ability to pick up new languages and technologies as needed.
 I primarily enjoy working in a team, sharing ideas, learning and problem-solving.